 Ultraviolet-Visible Spectroscopy

 Overview: Ultraviolet-Visible (UV-Vis) spectroscopy is one of the most popular analytical techniques because it is very versatile and able to detect nearly every molecule.
 With UV-Vis spectroscopy, the UV-Vis light is passed through a sample and the transmittance of light by a sample is measured.
-From the transmittance (T), the absorbance can be calculated as A=–log T. An absorbance spectrum is obtained that shows the absorbance of a compound at different wavelengths.
+From the transmittance (T), the absorbance can be calculated as A=–log (T).
+An absorbance spectrum is obtained that shows the absorbance of a compound at different wavelengths.
 The amount of absorbance at any wavelength is due to the chemical structure of the molecule.

 UV-Vis can be used in a qualitative manner, to identify of functional groups or confirm the identity of a compound by matching the absorbance spectrum.
 It can also be used in a quantitative manner, as concentration of the analyte is related to the absorbance using Beer’s Law.
 UV-Vis spectroscopy is used to quantify the amount of DNA or protein in a sample, for water analysis, and as a detector for many types of chromatography.
 Kinetics of chemical reactions are also measured with UV-Vis spectroscopy by taking repeated UV-Vis measurements over time.
 UV-Vis measurements are generally taken with a spectrophotometer.
 UV-Vis is also a very popular detector for other analytical techniques, such as chromatography, because it can detect many compounds.